 The primary endpoint for the study is the overall safety profile, evaluated based on laboratory findings and adverse events emerging during the trial.
 The occurrence of adverse events and laboratory tests will be performed weekly during treatment.
 All the enrolled patients who receive at least one drug administration will be evaluated for safety.
 An interim evaluation of the safety and tolerability was undertaken as soon as the 10th patient had completed the first cycle of treatment a second interim evaluation will be conducted when 10 patients have completed their first cycle of treatment.
-Enrollment of additional patients will be allowed only after a positive safety evaluation of the first 10 patients by an independent data monitoring committee (IDMC).
+Enrollment of additional patients was allowed after a positive safety evaluation of the first 10 patients by an independent data monitoring committee (IDMC).
 On December 8, 2017 we announced the results of the first interim review by the independent data monitor committee (the "IDMC") fund that treatment with Milciclib was safe and well-tolerated with no drug-related series adverse events.
 The IDMC recommended continuing with the trial.
 Secondary endpoints include Objective Tumor Response Rate, based on the modified RECIST (mRECIST), a set of criteria developed to assess tumor response in HCC.
-In this study, objective response by RECIST will also be evaluated as supportive analysis, along with several secondary efficacy parameters.
+In this study, objective response by RECIST will also be evaluated as supportive analysis, along with several secondary parameters.
 The decrease in alpha-fetoprotein (AFP) as compared to baseline in patients with high AFP at baseline will also be considered, based on reports suggesting a better outcome for patients who achieve an AFP response.
-As an explorational endpoint, the expression of micro-RNAs and their possible association with the efficacy of Milciclib will be investigated.
+As an exploratory endpoint, the expression of micro-RNAs and their possible association with Milciclib treatment will be investigated.

 • On November 23, 2017 we announced that Milciclib met its primary endpoints in two phase II clinical trials in patients with thymic carcinoma and thymoma.
 The treatment regimen with Milciclib (150 mg/day; 7 days On/7 days Off) was safe and well tolerated in these patients with continuing expose of up to 5 years.
-In both clinical trials it was demonstrated that treatment with Milciclib was efficacious and met progression free survival as the primary endpoint and overall survival as a secondary endpoint.
+In both clinical trials it was demonstrated that treatment with Milciclib met progression free survival as the primary endpoint and overall survival as a secondary endpoint.
+(Progression free survival or PFS is defined as the time measured from first day of treatment to the date at which disease "progresses" or the date on which the patient dies from any cause.
+Overall Survival or OS is defined as the length of time measured from first day of treatment to patient death from any cause).